fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

     <input type="range" id="minEditor-radioVolume" class="mec-radioVolume"/>
 </section>
 ```
-We’ve used an `<input>` with type` “range”` for the adjuster.
+We’ve used an `<input>` with type` “range”` for the Adjuster.
 The template doesn’t need to set the min, max or value attributes; those are dependent on the
-primary schema and will be added in by the preference editor.
+Primary Schema and will be added in by the Preference Editor.

 #### JavaScript ####

-In the `minEditor.js` file, we'll create the panel component for this preference.
+In the `minEditor.js` file, we'll create the Panel component for this preference.
-As with the auto-pilot panel, we use a call to `fluid.defaults()`
+As with the auto-pilot Panel, we use a call to `fluid.defaults()`
 and set the grade to `“fluid.prefs.panel”`:

 ```javascript